Chapter 1 - Reliable, Scalable and Maintainable Applications· 8 min read

 Percentiles are often used in SLOs (Service Level Objectives) and SLAs (Service Level Agreements).
 They set the expectations of a user, and a refund may be demanded if the expectation is not met.

-It takes just one slow call to make the entire end-user request slow.
-Tail latency amplification.
+It takes just one slow call to make the entire end-user request slow, an effect known as tail latency amplification.